 There has never been more exciting time inside Winnipeg, Manitoba.
 Our quiet confidence and work ethic has lead the way to a civic pride that is stronger than ever.
 There is an energy and drive among the residents of this city that has galvanized them to create beauty through art, food, entertainment, and innovation.
-Internationally recognized, although created humbly to be enjoyed locally, we have seen a beautiful craft cocktail and coffee scene emerge (The Roost + Forth for cocktails, Thom Bargen, Parlour/Little Sister, Dogwood, Deluca's, and Fool + Horses for coffee, art displayed all over building walls (Synonym Art Consultation + Graffiti Gallery), microbreweries born (Little Brown Jug, One Great City, etc), the embracing of our harsh winters with dinner on the frozen river (Raw Almond), the diverse Assiniboine Park redevelopment project, and not least of which the investment into revitalizing our downtown (True North, and many more).
+Internationally recognized, although created humbly to be enjoyed locally, we have seen a beautiful craft cocktail and coffee scene emerge (The Roost + Forth for cocktails, Thom Bargen, Parlour/Little Sister, Dogwood, Deluca's, and Fool + Horses for coffee, art displayed all over building walls (Synonym Art Consultation + Graffiti Gallery), microbreweries born (Little Brown Jug, One Great City, etc), amazing cheeses at The Cheesemongers, the embracing of our harsh winters with dinner on the frozen river (Raw Almond), the diverse Assiniboine Park redevelopment project, and not least of which the investment into revitalizing our downtown (True North, and many more).

 What trends do you currently see in the restaurant industry in Winnipeg?